SanjeebLama/learning-in-public/react/best-practices.md

 <details>
   <summary> <b>Click to view the answer.</b> </summary>

-- State management in React refers to the management and manipulation of the state data within a React application.
+- State management in React refers to the management and manipulation of the state data within a React application. _deciding when to create pieces of state, what types of state are necessary, where to place each piece of state, and how data flows through app_

 - State represents the current condition or data of a component and can be altered over time in response to user actions, server responses, or other events.